hazelcast/hazelcast/docs/design/sql/05-ddl.md

 **IF EXISTS**

-Do not fail if a table with the given name does not exist.
+DTake no action if a table with the given name does not exist.

 **table_name**